 SOUTH AFRICA SAFARI

-We have postponed the tour until 2022 but have now confirmed the new dates with our suppliers and details are include in the following pages and in the downloadable brochure.
+We postponed the tour until 2022 but had to postpone yet again due to the Corona Virus hanging around longer than expected.
+The good news is that we have now confirmed the new dates with our suppliers and details are include in the following pages and in the downloadable brochure.

 This 16 DAY FULLY ESCORTED SELF DRIVE FIVE STAR TOUR takes us from Cape Town in the south through the highlights of South Africa to Johannesburg.
 We will stay in luxury five star accommodation, drive the fabled Garden Route, the desert areas of the Karoo, tour the historic Boer War battlefields and take a total of eight game drives in three of South Africas best private game reserves to see the Big Five up close.

-With sealed roads all the way, we visit the wine lands of Stellenbosch and Franschhoek, visit a world famous elephant sanctuary to get up close with these beautiful animals, overnight at a luxurious beach front hotel at Hermanus for whale watching and cross some of South Africa's famous mountain passes to drive through some of the world’s most spectacular scenery and mountain regions before crossing the border into Swaziland then back into South Africa for our Farewell Dinner in Johannesburg.
+With sealed roads all the way, we visit the wine lands of Stellenbosch and Franschhoek, visit a world famous elephant sanctuary to get up close with these beautiful animals, overnight at a luxurious beach front hotel at Hermanus for whale watching and cross some of South Africa's famous mountain passes to drive through some of the world’s most spectacular scenery and mountain regions in South Africa for our Farewell Dinner in Johannesburg.

 Arrive in Capetown and take time in the afternoon to tour the sights of this stunning city.
 Table Mountain overlooks the city and Robben Island is a short boat ride away.
 In the evening join your fellow travellers at the luxurious Table Bay Hotel in the heart of the V&A Waterfront for pre-dinner drinks before our Welcome Dinner at a restaurant overlooking the harbour.